April Fools' Jokes Archive

 On Pokémon Day 2023, the Scarlet and Violet DLC was announced, and alongside it, the raids for Walking Wake and Iron Leaves were kicked off.
 And while they were described as resembling the illustrations in the Scarlet and Violet books, Walking Wake distinctly looked like simply a Paradox Suicune, and not at all like a hybrid of Raikou, Entei and Suicune.
 I genuinely wondered if we'd see Paradox Raikou and Entei as well, and if some kind of actual version of the illustration would appear - after all, the illustration features alongside an illustration of Great Tusk that's not perfect but definitely broadly accurate in a way the hybrid illustration clearly wasn't, if it was meant to depict Walking Wake.

 At first these were just idle thoughts I was having, but sometime that evening I realized this'd be fun material for something silly for April Fools' Day.
 Thus, I wrote up an absurd fan theory about dinosaurs trying to skin and impersonate Raikou, Entei and Suicune in order to prevent the prophesied birth of the true Rainteicune.
 To spice it up a little, I decided to illustrate it with drawings of the prospective Paradox Raikou and Entei.
-I've seen others draw Paradox Raikou and Entei based on other dinosaurs, but I wanted to take care in mine in particular that you could sensibly hybridize them and Walking Wake and get the Scarlet Book illustration - Raikou's paws had to be especially broad, Entei had to have fluffy back fur that shrouds the spikes.
+I'd seen others draw Paradox Raikou and Entei based on other dinosaurs, but I wanted to take care in mine in particular that you could sensibly hybridize them and Walking Wake and get the Scarlet Book illustration - Raikou's paws had to be especially broad, Entei had to have fluffy back fur that shrouds the spikes.
+(Later, I was amused when the real Paradox Raikou and Entei were revealed and they were indeed a ceratopsian and a sauropod, only the other way around - Paradox Entei as a ceratopsian and Paradox Raikou as a sauropod!)

 I wrote up the theory and did the drawings a few days before the end of March, but on March 31st (presumably when the date rolled over in Japan or the like) the official Pokémon Scarlet and Violet site put up a joke of its own, where all of the prerelease Pokémon were replaced with Lechonk, along with Lechonk-themed posts on the official socials.
 This reminded me of 2021's joke where I'd temporarily replaced all the images in the Favorite Pokémon Picker with Scyther, and since the fan theory was a somewhat smaller joke than many of the previous years' jokes, I figured I'd play along with it and replace the Favorite Pokémon Picker images with Lechonk too, as well as changing the title and text to indicate you would be picking your favorite Lechonk.